 Effective leadership isn’t stagnant.
 It’s dynamic, constantly fluctuating and shifting with the needs of its environment.
-In order to change and grow stronger in your skills as a leader, you need to define your own leadership development goals.
+In order to change and grow stronger in your skills as a convenience store leader, you need to define your own leadership development goals.
 Be smart about your goals – in addition to a goal statement, name at least one supportive action.
 Here’s a top 10 list to get you started.

 - Make more mistakes.
 To improve, you have to try new things.
 And when you try new things, you’re bound to make a mistake or two.
 That’s okay.
 Failure is just another word for opportunity.
 Action: The next time I implement a new procedure, I will survey my team to find out what went well and what didn’t.
 Then, I will create an action plan to improve the areas that need it.

 - Recognize excellence (or even the pursuit of it).
 Your people contribute to your success every day.
 Recognition is a powerful motivator to continue positive behavior.
 Action: I will recognize and thank employees every day for their contributions toward store goals.